18F/unit-testing-node/pages/components/slack-client.md

 that if the real Slack API server is down, our `SlackClient` will report the error instead of silently failing.

-## Writing the `SlackApiStubServer`
+## Writing the `ApiStubServer`

 Now for the fun part: writing the test server!
-Rather than clutter up our test file, let's create create `exercise/test/helpers/slack-api-stub-server.js`.
+Rather than clutter up our test file, let's create create `exercise/test/helpers/api-stub-server.js`.
-This will also facilitate using this test server in other tests rather than using a test double for `SlackClient`.
+This will also facilitate using this test server in other tests.

 Start with this: